 - Pure comparative negligence allocates funds according to the percentage of fault each driver has in causing the accident.
 In other words, if one driver is 50 percent at fault for the accident, they can only claim 50 percent of the amount of liability coverage available from the other driver.

 - Modified comparative negligence prohibits drivers that are more than 50 percent responsible for an accident to recover any money from the other driver.

-Columbia Car Accident Lawyers at Chappell, Smith & Arden Help Victims of Rear-End Collisions Claim Compensation
+Columbia Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Help Victims of Rear-End Collisions Claim Compensation

-If you have been injured in a car accident, the experienced team of Columbia car accident lawyers at Chappell, Smith & Arden can help you claim the compensation you deserve.
+If you have been injured in a car accident, the experienced team of Columbia car accident lawyers at Chappell Smith & Arden, P.A. can help you claim the compensation you deserve.
 Call us at 803-929-3600 or contact us online.